 Substitutes for Scandinavian Light and Dark Syrup

-Scandinavian light and dark syrups, unlike American "light" and "dark" corn syrups, are processed from sugar beets rather than corn.
-Thus, in most recipes calling for "dark syrup," you can generally substitute light molasses.
-The Swedish dark syrup is a bit sweeter and less bitter than American light molasses, but the taste is close enough that this substitution works well.
-Another option is to mix Lyle's dark treacle syrup with Lyle's golden syrup for a 50/50 blend.
+Light sirap is fairly thin in texture, as syrups go, and very sweet, with a distinctive flavor of brown sugar; dark syrup is a bit sweeter and less bitter than American light molasses, but the taste is close enough that this substitution works well.
+Another option is to mix Lyle's dark treacle syrup with Lyle's golden syrup in a 50/50 blend.

 Be mindful that the substitution will yield a decent result in your recipe, but they'll change the intended flavor somewhat.

 Sirap is widely used in baking, like in Kolasnittar cookies (made with light syrup and flavored with cinnamon) or the traditional Christmas cookie Pepparkakor (also made with light sirup and many spices like nutmeg, clove, ginger, and cardamom).
 Bread like Vörtbröd, heavy and very dense, is made with dark sirap and has a lovely earthy flavor thanks to the brewer's wort, a by-product of beer brewing processes.
 A classic recipe using light syrup is Kåldomar, stuffed cabbage rolls with pork, beef, rice, eggs, and spices.